Here's a breakdown of what Unito's Airtable integration can't do yet — and a few other considerations.

 Usually, Unito will automatically map similar fields across tools.
 In Airtable, that isn't always possible, since you can use Airtable fields for just about anything.
 With that in mind, make sure you create a Title column in Airtable using a Single-line text field, and map it to a similar field in your other tool.
 Otherwise, you might end up with a bunch of work items with no titles!

-Always include a Last modified time field in every connected table
+Adding the Last modified time field in every connected table

 In order for Unito to sync your Airtable data, each connected table must include a Last Modified Time column.
 You can always hide this column if you don't need to see it, but make sure you don't delete it.